 I would like to use Verilator for my development.
 I use Icarus Verilog now.

 Typical use case for me is to: start 1 .v file, add 3 lines, compile/simulate, add 3 more lines, compile/simulate, etc..

 iverilog file.v -o file

 Verilator isn't too competitive.
 I do understand more difficult use scenario that you picked might be because willingness to deal with only those users who spend time on studying Verilator, but honestly I can't start doing stuff like what I described quickly with Verilator.

 So 2 things which I'd like to see:

 - Verilator --cp option should generate some form of ready-to-use .cpp wrapper so that the sources in obj_dir are ready to be compiled

 - Verilator with -o switch should probably start the compiler automatically and build everything for me.

 Basically whatever VCS is doing I'd like to see in Verilator

-#1 Updated by Wilson Snyder about 6 years ago
+#1 Updated by Wilson Snyder over 6 years ago